Looking for ethical gift inspiration for the traveller in your life? Discover my sustainable gift guide which is packed with ethical and...

 Many of us go to a country unfamiliar with the waste management systems if indeed we can find them.
 That’s why it’s important to limit waste from the start!

-Pack a few essentials that will save you from using single-use plastic abroad like a set of reusable bamboo cutlery, a shopping bag, a reusable cup and a high-quality water filter bottle you can rely on for safe drinking water anywhere in the world.
+Pack a few essentials that will save you from using single-use plastic abroad like a set of reusable bamboo cutlery, a shopping bag, an eco-friendly travel mug and a high-quality water filter bottle you can rely on for safe drinking water anywhere in the world.
 Think about the money you save not buying single-use plastic water bottles wherever you go!

 Check out my complete sustainable travel packing list for tips on what to bring.